 In-State (Other Downstate Areas) - $60.00 before tax.

 Washington, D.C. (includes cities of Alexandria, Falls Church and Fairfax-Counties of Arlington, and Fairfax in Virginia; and counties of Montgomery and Prince Georges in Maryland).
 The maximum lodging rates for Washington, D.C. are listed below.
 (The University is required by statute to use these federally established lodging rates for Washington, D.C.)

 Out-of-State (All Other Areas) - $110.00 before tax.

 Out-of-Country Travel - See International Lodging and Per Diem Rates.

-If a personal vehicle is driven, mileage claimed must be for the most direct route and is reimbursable at $0.56 per mile.
+If a personal vehicle is driven, mileage claimed must be for the most direct route and is reimbursable at $0.575 per mile beginning January 1, 2015.
 Traveler must certify that he is duly licensed and carries adequate insurance.

 When claiming mileage, we suggest that distance be determined by using Map Quest, State issued maps or odometer readings.
 Mileage between home and destination is allowed only if traveler drives directly to/from destination without driving to the worksite.

 In-state vs. out-of-state travel is determined by your destination.